 If you are an unhappy Windows user, you might be wondering should I switch to Linux?
+Is Linux better than Windows?

 Let me help you with that thought.
 Not one, not two, I am giving you ten reasons to switch to Linux.